 Phase 1.
-Assessment initiation: All TADAT assessments will require a formal request from the country authorities to the sponsoring organization (e.g., IMF, World Bank), or directly to the Secretariat.
+Assessment initiation: All TADAT assessments will require a formal request from the subnational jurisdiction authorities to the sponsoring organization (e.g., IMF, World Bank), or directly to the Secretariat.
 Where the request is not sent to the Secretariat directly, the sponsoring organization must forward a copy to the Secretariat.
-The request letter would typically come from the country's minister responsible for tax administration (generally the Minister of Finance) and/or the head of the principal agency responsible for administering the country's national taxes (e.g., tax department or national revenue authority).
+The request letter would typically come from the minister responsible for tax administration - generally the Minister of Finance (or equivalent supervisory authority responsible for subnational tax administration) and/or the head of the agency responsible for administering the subnational taxes (e.g., tax department or revenue authority).
 The letter should also indicate the desired timing of the assessment.
-The Secretariat will notify all TADAT partners6 and technical assistance providers of these requests.
+The Secretariat will notify all TADAT partners3 and technical assistance providers of these requests.
 The purpose of this requirement is to:

-- Identify and account for interests of the candidate country and those of domestic and international technical assistance providers, the key objective being to minimize duplication of effort and working at cross-purposes; - Encourage the fielding of mixed teams of trained assessors from a cross-section of technical assistance providers and any interested parties; and ultimately; and - Upon completion of the TADAT assessment, enable a country and its donor/s and technical assistance provider/s, together, to coordinate, prioritize, and sequence reform priorities and support based on a shared diagnostic. - Phase 2.
-Pre-assessment: This is the assessment team's planning and preparation phase that begins 6 to 8 weeks prior to the in-country assessment phase (Phase 3).
-Tasks include: - Initiating arrangements through formal communication with the client country.
-This will entail the team leader responding to the request letter from the minister and/or head of the tax administration explaining briefly the TADAT process and seeking the country's support in getting the assessment underway; - Communicating with the client country's tax administration about assessment logistics, including confirming the dates when the incountry assessment (Phase 3 activity) will be undertaken and establishing a single point of contact within the tax administration for ongoing communication with the assessment team.
-Having a direct counterpart is invaluable during assessment phases 2 to 4;
+- Identify and account for interests of the candidate subnational jurisdiction and those of domestic and international technical assistance providers, the key objective being to minimize duplication of effort and working at cross-purposes; - Encourage the fielding of mixed teams of trained assessors from a cross-section of technical assistance providers and any interested parties; and ultimately; and - Upon completion of the TADAT assessment, enable a subnational jurisdiction and its donor/s and technical assistance provider/s, together, to coordinate, prioritize, and sequence reform priorities and support based on a shared diagnostic. - Phase 2.
+Pre-assessment: This is the assessment team's planning and preparation phase that begins 6 to 8 weeks prior to the in-subnational jurisdiction assessment phase (Phase 3).
+Tasks include: - o Initiating arrangements through formal communication with the subnational client.
+This will entail the team leader responding to the request letter from the Minister of Finance (or equivalent supervisory authority responsible for subnational tax administration) and/or head of the tax administration explaining briefly the TADAT process and seeking support in getting the assessment underway; - o Communicating with the client tax administration about assessment logistics, including confirming the dates when the in-subnational jurisdiction assessment (Phase 3 activity) will be undertaken and establishing a single point of contact within the tax administration for ongoing communication with the assessment

-6 TADAT is supported by international development partners and institutions, including the European Commission, Germany, IMF, Japan, Netherlands, Norway, Switzerland, United Kingdom, and World Bank.
+3 TADAT is supported by international development partners and institutions, including the European Commission, Germany, IMF, Japan, Netherlands, Norway, Switzerland, United Kingdom, and World Bank.